libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 `resourceType` the entity which is created through the link or addlink.

+`silentRevert` This lets a field revert entities without marking them as reverted.
+That allows for other fields to revert from the same entity.
+This is akin to the groupId mechanism, but allows for other fields to be more exclusive.

+[Example: bib 700$t and 730 are disjoint the former is preferred over the latter for the same entity, but a repeated 041 picks language from either of them without marking as reverted.]

 `spec` used to verify indata and outdata as MARC21 conforms to expected forms.
 Can be specified with `source` (indata) and `normalized` (outdata), if normalize is absent it is by default expected to look like the incoming MARC21 source.
 In the spec we also define how our expected JSON-LD form looks like.
 If you make several testcases you can name them to let others know if there is a particular scenario or deviation you are testing.

 `splitValuePattern` the regexp pattern used to separate strings into properties.
 [Example: identifier with trailing qualifier].